Efficient Systematic Reviews: Literature Filtering with Transformers & Transfer Learning: Methodology

 \subsection{Dataset Curation}

-We restrict our initial analysis to research questions that are concerned with \textit{Therapeutics}, a constrained domain within the scope of medical research topics.
+For the purposes of data curation, we restrict our initial analysis to research questions that are all within the general domain of \textit{Therapeutics}.
+This is a constrained domain within the scope of common medical research topics.
 We identified 10 research questions from the ASERNIP-S systematic review archive for which a team of human researchers had manually labelled thousands of articles as either \emph{relevant} or \emph{not relevant}.
 These initial questions are summarised in Table \ref{tab:datasets}, showing the total number of abstracts retrieved from bibliographic database (e.g, PubMed) searches and the number deemed relevant by the human reviewers.

 Each of these therapeutics questions has a corresponding research question file, which is a plain text description of the research program.
 Each research question was derived from the documentation that formed the source for both the construction of the database query to extract the candidate articles and the guidelines by which the human reviewers identified relevant research.